 With myself as VP of Communications, I can guarantee that the… well, communication side of SciSoc would be the best it has ever been.
 I will be the intermediate connecting the student body (you) to what's going on with SciSoc at all times!

 With me as your VP of Communications, you will always know what events SciSoc is hosting, so you don’t miss them!
 We host some pretty amazing things and I want to provide you with the opportunity to not only know about these events but to communicate with SciSoc directly and ask questions in real-time with rapid responses. (pretty cool right?)

 If you want someone who’s going to ensure the stories, posts and promotions for SciSoc are as engaging and exciting as they can possibly be, you know where to best spend your vote!

 Hello Science Students!

-In the upcoming year, I hope to continue the well known and loved events Science Society has to offer, such as the annual charity gala and lottery, and Mol and Pi Day.
-I also hope to introduce other new events, including a pub crawl, nature yoga classes, and collaborations with other on-campus clubs.
+If given the opportunity, I hope to continue the well known and loved events Science Society has to offer.
+I also hope to introduce other new events, including karaoke nights, nature yoga classes, and collaborations with other on-campus clubs.

 Thank you for your time and consideration,

 Running for: VP of Student Advocacy